ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_16_Release_Notes.md

 In the Reconcile phase, the "Unacceptable Name" step identifies objects that violate the target database’s naming rules and allows for renaming.
 Previously, when the target object was a column, the "Use double-quoted identifier" option was not applied due to an error.
 This issue has been resolved.

 ### BUG-51472 Add PSM converter rules: Add rule to remove unsupported DEFAULT COLLATION clause
 Altibase does not support the DEFAULT COLLATION clause.
-PSM converter rules RULE-11009, RULE-12018, RULE-13016, RULE-14011, and RULE-16003 have been added to remove the unsupproted DEFAULT COLLATION caluse.
+PSM converter rules RULE-11009, RULE-12018, RULE-13016, RULE-14011, and RULE-16003 have been added to remove the unsupported DEFAULT COLLATION clause.

 ### BUG-51650 Apply automatic adjustment of character column length between heterogeneous character sets when the source database uses a single-byte character set
 The automatic adjustment of character column length between heterogeneous character sets is now applied even when the source database uses a single-byte character set.

-### BUG-51657 Add Oracle internationalization support library orai18n.jar to Migration Center package
-To support Oracle’s multilingual character sets, the orai18n.jar internationalization support library has been added to the Migration Center package.

 <br/>